shakebugs/shake-docs/docs/ios/setup-cocoapods.md

 </TabItem>
 </Tabs>

 Run the `pod install` command in your terminal.
 After the installation also run `pod update Shake` to be perfectly sure you're using the latest version.

-### Add Client ID and Client secret key
+### Add Client ID and Secret
 Open your workspace and in the Project Navigator, right click on `Info.plist`, and `Open as › Source code`.
-Paste this but replace `sign-in-to-see-your-api-client-id-here` and `sign-in-to-see-your-api-client-secret-here` with the actual values you have in [Your settings](https://app.shakebugs.com/settings/workspace#general).
+Paste this but replace `your-api-client-id` and `your-api-client-secret` with the actual values you have in [your workspace settings](https://app.shakebugs.com/settings/workspace#general).

 ```xml title="Info.plist"
 <?xml version="1.0" encoding="utf-8" ?>